2021 GMC Yukon SUV revealed: Richer Denali, tougher AT4, and more space inside

 2021 GMC Yukon Denali

-ON the outside, the Denali adds LED headlights and taillights and a big, wide, upright chrome grille that's as subtle as a four-finger ring and gold teeth.
+On the outside, the Denali adds LED headlights and taillights and a big, wide, upright chrome grille that's subtle like a four-finger ring and gold teeth.

 The AT4 subs out the chrome grille for black and matte black, complemented with red tow hooks up front and a skid plate that works the with Yukon AT4's 32-degree approach angle to make off-roading easier.
 The AT4 has standard four-wheel drive, Goodyear A/T tires on 20-inch wheels, heated seats, and a heated steering wheel.